Invariant Distributions for homogeneous flows: The quasi-unipotent case

 It is useful to recall a part of Mostow's structure theorem for solvmanifolds, as reformulated by Auslander \cite[IV.3]{MR0486307} and~\cite[p.~271]{MR0486308}:

-\begin{theorem}[Mostow, Auslander] Let $D$ be a quasi-lattice in a simply connected, connected, solvable Lie group $R$, and let $M(R)=R\rtimes T$ be the semi-simple splitting of $R$.
-Then $T$ is a closed subgroup of $\operatorname{Aut}(\mathfrak r)$ and the projection $\pi(D)$ of $D$ in $T$ is a lattice of $T$. \end{theorem}
+\begin{theorem}[Mostow, Auslander] Let $D$ be a quasi-lattice in a simply connected, connected, solvable Lie group $R$, and let $M(R)=R\rtimes T$ be a semi-simple splitting of $R$.
+Then $T$ is a closed subgroup of $\operatorname{Aut}(\mathfrak r)$ and the projection $\tau(D)$ of $D$ in $T$ is a lattice of $T$.
+If $R$ is class (I), the semi-simple splitting $M(R)$ of $R$ admits a structure of real algebraic group, with $N_{M(R)}$ its unipotent radical and $T$ a maximal torus acting on $N_{M(R)}$ by semi-simple automorphisms. \end{theorem}

+The following theorem was first proved in \cite[Thm.\ 4.4]{MR0199308} under the hypothesis that $D\cap N_{M(R)}= D$.
+This amounts to suppose that $D$ is nilpotent, which is the case when $R/D$ supports a minimal flow, as it is proved in \cite[Thm.~C]{MR0486308}.
+A simplification of the latter proof under the hypothesis that $R/D$ carries an er\-go\-dic flow appears in \cite[Theorem 7.1]{Starkov}.